-The upside to this type of hosting solution is the reduced cost.
+The reduced cost to this type of hosting solution is its upside.
 That’s because you are sharing a server with others, the cost of running and maintaining the server is spread evenly.

 At the end of the day, you might end up paying as little as $3 per month.